balena-io/docs/pages/learn/deploy/deployment.md

 # Deploy to your Fleet

 On balenaCloud when we deploy code to a fleet of devices, these devices are grouped under a single application and they all run what we refer to as a "release".
 A release consists of a Docker image or set of images on our registry.
 These images are built from a source code repository, either locally or remotely on the [balenaCloud build server](#the-balenacloud-build-server).
-When a successful release is created, all devices in the application are instructed to download and run the new deployment.
+When a successful release is created, all devices in the application are instructed to download and run the new deployment (according to the chosen [update strategy](/docs/learn/deploy/release-strategy/update-strategies/)).

-There are 3 ways create and deploy release, namely [balena push](#balena-push), [balena deploy](#balena-build--deploy) and [git push](#git-push).
-Each method has slightly different usecases and differ on how and where the container images are built.
-In this document we will explain each of the options in more detail.
-If you are just starting out with balenaCloud, its recommended to use [balena push](#balena-push).
+There are 3 ways to create and deploy a release, namely [balena push](#balena-push), [balena deploy](#balena-build--deploy) and [git push](#git-push).
+Each method has slightly different use cases and differ on how and where the container images are built.
+We'll explain each of the options in more detail below.
+If you are just starting out with balenaCloud, we recommend using [balena push](#balena-push).

 ## Balena Push